 - Frequently asked questions about converting a loft and attic space.

 We offer the following services:

 Whatever the reason for your project – be it to create an extra bedroom or living space, a home office or simply to create extra space for storage we are here to support you and answer your queries.

-We can take charge of all elements of the construction from carpentry to plumbing and electrical providing you with a turnkey solution.
-Our team of expert builders and contractors can also provide house extensions, garage conversions and other aspects of home renovation and remodelling should you wish to explore further options for extending your home.
+When you choose us to convert your space we can take charge of all elements of the construction from carpentry to plumbing and electrical providing you with a turnkey solution.
+Our team of expert builders and contractors can also provide house extensions, garage conversions and other aspects of home renovation and remodeling should you wish to explore further options for extending your home.

 And if you live outside of Dublin we also cover areas of Kildare, Louth, Meath and Wicklow including Naas, Lucan, Celbridge, Maynooth, Drogheda, Ardee, Dunshaughlin, Bray, Delgany and Greystones.

-For the vast majority of people moving house in the short to medium term is not an option.
+For the vast majority of people, moving to a new house in the short to medium term is not an option.
 Property prices are on the up again and becoming somewhat unaffordable to most.
 This is exacerbated by the much tighter mortgage lending rules which only further require people to remain in their current homes for longer.